Vietnamese Food

 - Breakfast: 6:00 AM - 9:00 AM

-However, these meal times can vary depending on personal preference and work schedule.
-Some people may opt for a smaller breakfast and a larger lunch, while others may have a big breakfast and a lighter lunch.
-Street food stalls are open all day, offering a range of dishes for people to grab a quick and affordable meal.
-Snacking is also common in Vietnam, with street vendors selling snacks and sweet treats throughout the day.
+However, these times can vary based on individual preferences and work commitments.
+Some may prefer a lighter breakfast and a hearty lunch, while others do the opposite.
+Street food stalls remain open throughout the day, offering a variety of affordable dishes.
+Snacking is also popular, with vendors serving tasty treats at all hours.

 What is a typical lunch in Vietnam?

-- Main Dish: A protein-rich dish, such as grilled or stir-fried chicken, fish, or tofu, with vegetables.
+- Main Dish: A protein-rich option such as grilled chicken, fish, or tofu, accompanied by seasonal vegetables.

-- Soup: A flavorful broth-based soup, such as pho noodle soup or canh chua sour soup.
+- Soup: A delicious broth-based soup, like pho or canh chua, is often featured.

 Is food in Vietnam healthy?